chalcedonyt/laravel-specification/README.md

 ``` php
 php artisan make:specification [NameOfSpecification]
 ```
-Adding a `--parameters` flag will prompts for parameters to be insert into the constructor when generated:
+Adding a `--parameters` flag will prompts for parameters to be inserted into the constructor when generated:
 ```
 Enter the class or variable name for parameter 0 (Examples: \App\User or $value) [Blank to stop entering parameters] [(no_param)]:
  > \App\User